-- A = the amount to be determined; - B = the average value of the aggregate of all of the participatory interests held by investors in the portfolio for the year of assessment, determined by using the aggregate value of all the participatory interests in the portfolio at the end of each day during that year; or - in any other case, 10% of the taxpayer's taxable income.
-For purposes of this calculation, taxable income - excludes any retirement fund lump sum benefit, retirement fund lump sum withdrawal benefit and severance benefit; and - is determined before allowing any deduction for donations37 or certain foreign tax credits.38 - Any donation made in excess of the allowable deduction will be carried forward and allowed as a deduction in a subsequent year of assessment, subject to the 10% limitation.39 - A section 18A receipt must be issued by a section 18A-approved organisation in respect of the year of assessment in which the donation is received.
-The taxpayer claims the deduction for donations made directly to a section 18A-approved organisation which issued a section 18A receipt, by indicating the amounts of donations made in the income tax return.
-Taxpayers receiving section 18A receipts issued by an organisation not approved by the Commissioner for purposes of section 18A will not be entitled to a deduction in determining taxable income for any donations made to that organisation.
+- is determined before allowing any deduction for donations or certain foreign tax credits 38 - Any donation made in excess of the allowable deduction will be carried forward and allowed as a deduction in a subsequent year of assessment, subject to the 10% limitation. - Any claim for a deduction of any donation will not be allowed unless supported by $-^{39}$ - ➤ a receipt issued by a section 18A-approved organisation containing certain prescribed information;40 or - ➤ an employees' tax certificate as defined in the Fourth Schedule on which the amount of donations contemplated in paragraph 2(4)(f) of that Schedule, for which the employer has received a section 18A receipt.41 - The taxpayer claims the deduction for donations made in the income tax return of the particular year of assessment. - Taxpayers receiving section 18A receipts issued by an organisation not approved by the Commissioner for purposes of section 18A will not be entitled to a deduction in determining taxable income for any donations made to that organisation.